b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

    $P(tails\ and\ tails) = \frac{1}{2} * \frac{1}{2} = \frac{1}{4} = 0.25$

-   Actually, the last is also true for two simultaneous coin tosses (imagine that one coin lands a few milliseconds before the other).
+   Actually, the last is also true for two simultaneous coin tosses (imagine that one coin lands on a floor a few milliseconds before the other).

 **Anyway, the chances are that whenever you say P(this) AND P(that) you should use multiplication.
-Whereas whenever you say P(this) OR P(that) you should probably use addition.** Of course you should always think does it make sense before you do it (if the events are not mutually exclusive and independent then usually it does not).
+Whereas whenever you say P(this) OR P(that) you should probably use addition.** Of course you should always think does it make sense before you do it (if the events are not mutually exclusive and independent then it may not).

 ## Probability - theory and practice {#sec:statistics_prob_theor_practice}